 Many athletes “carb-load” or eat foods high in carbohydrates before a big race.
 Carbohydrates give us the energy needed to run that race, power that cycling or Zumba class, but protein is also critical in workout recovery and building and maintaining muscle.

-Why is protein so important to workout recovery?
+Why?
 Because when you work out, you cause microscopic damage in the proteins that make up your muscles.
-It’s when those muscles repair themselves following a workout—through the consumption of protein—that you become stronger, fitter and faster.
+It’s when those muscles repair themselves following a workout—through the consumption of protein—that you can become stronger, fitter and faster.

 For example, according to a study published in The Physician and Sports Medicine, consuming a meal or snack containing both protein and carbohydrates within 30 minutes after a workout can help reduce muscle fatigue and reduce the time it takes for muscles to repair themselves after being damaged during intense exercise.
 And one study of weightlifters published in the Journal of the International Society of Sports Nutrition found that consuming protein after a workout can help you lift more weight during your next workout session.

 The current recommended daily allowance of protein for average adults is 0.36 grams/pound of body weight.
 However, according to Pamela Nisevich Bede, MS, RD, a sports nutritionist with Abbott, athletes should increase that amount to between 0.55 and 0.77 grams per pound of body weight.
 For an adult weighing about 150 pounds, that would mean aiming for 82 -115 grams of protein daily.
 For context, a 3-ounce steak contains about 21 grams of protein and one can of tuna contains about 25 grams.